ScaleFT implements a custom name resolution system, which is used to resolve user-supplied names to a server registered with ScaleFT.

 sft ssh web0.example.com and ScaleFT is unable to resolve that name to a server enrolled in ScaleFT, the client will behave as though you had run

-ssh web0.example.com with using ScaleFT at all.
+ssh web0.example.com without using ScaleFT at all.

 ScaleFT only matches names against active servers.
 A server is considered active if all of the following conditions are true: